 - Not a profession, therefore limited potential impact on senior management

-PMOs need a vision for the future otherwise they will continue struggle, and part of the vision should be to develop PMO Management into a recognized profession!
+PMOs need a vision for the future; otherwise, they will continue struggle, and part of the vision should be to develop PMO Management into a recognized profession!

-The figure about shows the vision 2030 strategy framework that is applied during the country workshop.
+The figure above shows the vision 2030 strategy framework that is applied during the country workshop.
 This global initiative is being sponsored by institutes and organizations where it is being run country by country.